cisagov/dotgov-home/pages/domains/registration/points-of-contact.md

 top: true
 ---

-Each domain must have 3 points of contact (POCs):
+Each domain must have three points of contact (POCs):

 * Admin POC
 * Technical POC